bedzon94/printf/README.md

 # 0x11.
 C - printf

 ## Description
-We have created a fuction printf similar to the real printf.
+We have created a function printf similar to the real printf.
 The function should produce an output according to a specific format just like printf

 ## Table of contents